xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 In async modes the session recording data is written to intermediate `.part` files.
 These files are collected until they're ready for upload and are then combined into a single `.tar` file.
-In order to encrypt individual parts, we will build a special `io.Writer` that contains a single instance of the age encryptor that can proxy writes across multiple files.
-This will require maintaining a concurrency-safe mapping of in-progress uploads to encrypted writers which incurs a bit of added complexity.
-However it intentionally avoids any sort of intermediate key management which seems a worthwhile tradeoff.
+In order to prevent all session recording data from being lost in the event of an agent crashing, each part will be encrypted individually much like the encrypted batches in `sync` modes.
 Because the data is already encrypted, exploding the final `.tar` file back into events to be uploaded to the auth service is not possible.
 Instead the auth service must accept a binary upload of the `.tar` file which it can then proxy to long term storage.
 This will be done using the `UploadEncryptedSessionRecording` streaming RPC.
 When using S3 compatible long term storage, the auth service will need to use the `PutObject` API rather than performing a multipart upload.
 This is to prevent any loss of parts that would make decryption impossible.

 ### Protocols